 Equipment Testing and Verification.
-In the United States, certain equipment that we manufacture must comply with applicable technical requirements intended to minimize radio interference to other communications services and ensure product safety.
+Certain equipment that we manufacture must comply with applicable technical requirements intended to minimize radio interference to other communications services and ensure product safety.
 In the United States, the FCC is responsible for ensuring that communications devices comply with technical requirements for minimizing radio interference and human exposure to radio emissions.
-The FCC requires that equipment be tested either by the manufacturer or by a private testing organization to ensure compliance with the applicable technical requirements.
-For other classes of device, the FCC requires submission of an application, which must be approved by the FCC or a private testing organization accredited by the FCC.
+Other regulators perform similar functions around the world.
+These types of requirements typically provide for equipment to be tested either by the manufacturer or by a private testing organization to ensure compliance with the applicable technical requirements.
+In some cases, the regulator requires submission of an application, which must be approved by the regulator or a private testing organization accredited by the regulator.